umaa-java-sept-2020/servlet-hello-world/blogs/signup-application.md

 -v
 ```
 * Generate encoded response header: Authorization header.
+* On every successful login a new encoded Authorization token should be generated.
-* Define expense servlet which can be accessed using Authorization header only.
+* Define expense servlet (/api/expenses) which can be accessed using Authorization header only.
+* Below curl command is to access the secured resource or endpoint /api/expenses.
+* The endpoint /api/* will be considered as secured.
 ```text
 curl -X GET \
 'http://localhost:8080/servlet-hello-world/api/expenses' \